adaobin/BiostatisticsAnalysis/Penguin Analysis.md

 :::

 How many of each species do we have?
+By using this function, I found that Gentoo had the highest count of species.
+This might mean that the data for the Gentoo species is a bit more accurate than the data for the Chinstrap species because the Chinstrap species has a count of 2.
+Since there's only 2 of them it would be harder ti fund an accurate average.

 ::: {.cell}